 The previous Durand Cup matches in the city have seen sizeable crowds but it has been noticed and commented upon that many rows of seats are always empty, thereby calling into question the claims that tickets are sold out.
 People on social media have also been critical due to the perception, whether real or imagined, that far too many seats are occupied by those who received complimentary passes or tickets thanks to their connections or positions, rather than the paying public.

-Such has been the level criticism that the government felt called upon to address all these issues in its press release.
+Such has been the level of criticism that the government felt called upon to address all these issues in its press release.

 It stated that the stadium’s capacity is around 15,000.
 This is actually less than what used to be claimed regarding the capacity of the old pre-renovation stadium, which was said to have held 25,000 or more spectators.